agarithm/wp-plugin/README.md

-# WordPress Plugin Boilerplate
+# Agarithm WordPress Plugin Boilerplate

-A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins on top of the Agarithm framework.

-## Contents

-The WordPress Plugin Boilerplate includes the following files:

-* `.gitignore`.
-Used to exclude certain files from the repository.
-* `CHANGELOG.md`.
-The list of changes to the core project.
-* `README.md`.
-The file that you’re currently reading.
-* A `plugin-name` directory that contains the source code - a fully executable WordPress plugin.

 ## Features

 * The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
-* All classes, functions, and variables are documented so that you know what you need to change.
+* All classes, functions, and variables are automatically initialized.
 * The Boilerplate uses a strict file organization scheme that corresponds both to the WordPress Plugin Repository structure, and that makes it easy to organize the files that compose the plugin.
 * The project includes a `.pot` file as a starting point for internationalization.

 ## Installation

-The Boilerplate can be installed directly into your plugins folder "as-is".
-You will want to rename it and the classes inside of it to fit your needs.
-For example, if your plugin is named 'example-me' then:

-* rename files from `plugin-name` to `example-me`
-* change `plugin_name` to `example_me`
-* change `plugin-name` to `example-me`
-* change `Plugin_Name` to `Example_Me`
-* change `PLUGIN_NAME_` to `EXAMPLE_ME_`
+The Boilerplate system generates a skeleton plugin that you name and places it in your .../wp-content/plugins folder.

+* Run the 'wp-plugin-maker' script as the same user as your http server user.
+For example: `sudo -u www-data ./wp-plugin-maker`
+* Answer the two defining question and the generator will build your skeleton plugin.

 It's safe to activate the plugin at this point.
 Because the Boilerplate has no real functionality there will be no menu items, meta boxes, or custom post types added until you write the code.